Eagle View Trail, Ellis Brook Valley, Gosnells

 Eagle View Trail is short 300 metres one way steep trail ascends a ridge of rich Heathland with views across the Swan Coastal Plain and to neighbouring valleys.
 The resident mob of kangaroos is a highlight for the lucky visitor.
 Most of the trail consists of steps.

 About the Trail

 Ellis Brook Valley, located on Rushton Road in the suburb of Martin, Is recognised as the richest wildflower location in the Perth Metropolitan Area.
-It has over 500 species of wildflowers in a beautiful hidden valley only minutes from Gosnells Town Centre.
+It has over 500 species of wildflowers in a beautiful hidden valley only a few minutes drive from Gosnells Town Centre.
 The Ellis Brook Valley brochure provides more detail and mapping of the area.

 Ellis Brook Valley is a rich breeding site and home for many native and visiting birds, including cockatoos, parrots, pardalotes, splendid and wedge-tailed eagles.
 It is also home to kangaroos, possums, bats and other native wildlife.